220620-java/p0-colbyktang/README.md

 # Project 0: Course Registration Application
+A basic console application for managing students and course registration.
+Designed to be used by both students and faculty.

 ## Description
 A console-based course registration application that will allow students and faculty members to manage courses.